donikv/IlluminantSegmentation/README.md

 	- segmentation\_estimation\_frameworks code to load and train/test cnn segmentation models from custom configurations

 ## Model definitions
+-----
 Deep Models are defined using simple custom configuration files.
 The config files are used with the `CustomModel` class to create tensorflow models.
 The list of all implemented custom layers can be found in the `CustomModel.py` file.
 The definitions of models can be found in the `custom_models` folder.
 Pretrained and trained models can be found in `pretrained` and `training` folders respectively.
------
+*****

 Training configuration is also done using custom config files.
 These files are responsible for defining which model is trained, on which dataset using what metrics and what loss function, which optimizer etc.

 ## Training

-### Patch based classification
+### Patch based classification:
 To train the random forrest patch classifier run segmentation/patch/main.py script with arguments: `dataset_path` -> path to the dataset, `dataset_list` -> name of the list of images to be used for training/validation/testing (0.64/0.16/0.2).
 The model will be saved to models/classifier/YYYYMMDD-HHMM_rf.joblib

-### Deep neural networks
+### Deep neural networks:

 Procedure for training new models using custom configurations:
 1. Define a new model using custom configuration files or use one of the current model configurations